OlgaRozina/XML/README.md

 </bug_repost_1>
 ```
 ***
-## 13. Press "Commit changes" and save changes on the web interface
+## 13. Press "Commit changes" and save changes on the web interface:
 ```
 >Commit changes
 ```
 ***
-## 14. Synchronize the external and the local XML repository
+## 14. Synchronize the external and the local XML repository:
 ```
 $ git pull
 ```